+'''

 File

 Save Project

+'''

 A convergence view automatically pops up showing relative changes of each iteration.
 As the case is linear only one iteration was required for the solution and the second one just is needed to check the convergence.
-The norm of the solution should be around 389.853 K.
+The norm of the solution should be around 389.853 K (this with the default tetgen mesh).